bitovi/academy/src/typescript/5-classes.md

 In JavaScript, a class is a structured way to define what you may have seen before - prototype based constructor functions.
 This allows us to take an object-oriented approach to building our JavaScript applications.
 Since ECMAScript 2015, classes have been available, the difference with classes in TypeScript is the strictness of enforcing types on members.

-The following shows creating a ParkEmployee constructor function with a ``sayHi`` method.
+The following shows creating a ParkEmployee constructor function with a ``sayHi`` method in just JavaScript.

 @sourceref ./5-1-javascript-prototype.js
 @codepen